 The North Face Endurus Mid Hike GTX Review Facts

 Something that casual runners and enthusiasts with a passing interest in the pastime may not know is that there are fundamental differences between walking and running.
 Sure, it’s obvious that these two activities aren’t identical, but the differences run far deeper than the surface level.
 The kind of balance, impact distribution, and support required for running is far different from those needed for walking.
-Because of this, a functional walking shoe won’t always provide the same experience when running and vice versa.
+Because of this, functional walking shoes won’t always provide the same experience when running and vice versa.
 These differences are compounded when it comes to trail running and hiking since these activities introduce a far greater possibility of danger.
 Because of this, The North Face designed their Endurus Hike Mid GTX shoes to provide the best hiking experience possible, even if they don’t provide the same benefits for trail running.

 In a move that is standard for shoes with a design focus around rough outdoor environments, The North Face